api-typed/framework/README.md

 # Components

-Api-Typed is composed of several components that are published as self-contained npm packages.
+Api-Typed is composed of several components that are published as self-contained npm packages that can be used stand-alone.

-- [@api-typed/common](https://github.com/api-typed/framework/tree/main/packages/common#readme) - shared utils that you probably don't need.
+- ⌨️ [@api-typed/command-line](https://github.com/api-typed/framework/tree/main/packages/command-line#readme) - helps in creating CLI commands in a structured way, leveraging the goods of TypeScript and making it easy to use powerful tools like Dependency Injection Containers.
 - [@api-typed/config](https://github.com/api-typed/framework/tree/main/packages/config#readme) - a simple configuration container.
 - [@api-typed/logger](https://github.com/api-typed/framework/tree/main/packages/logger#readme) - logger and logging tools.